What Is a Community Interpreter?

 Types of Community Interpreting

-Community interpreting is an umbrella term for interpreting services that are performed in community-based settings.
-It includes medical, legal, educational, and other types of social services interpreting.
+Community interpreting is an umbrella term for interpreting services performed in community-based settings.
+Considering the issues that language barriers may cause, community interpreters play a vital role in medical, legal, and educational settings in ensuring effective communication.

 Like most professional interpreters, community interpreters often have specialized training in one or more fields.
 For example, someone can be both a community interpreter and a certified medical interpreter or legal interpreter.
 However, there is a distinction between someone who has interpreter training in a given field and a community interpreter.